Why own Nvidia when you can buy picks and shovels?

 While Nvidia may currently be the leading AI chip designer, it is not guaranteed to hold that status forever; we hold AMD which is one of the companies that could become a strong competitor to Nvidia.
 But, we also own “picks and shovels”.
 TSMC, the world's leading chip manufacturer, is essential to the industry – whether Nvidia or others are leading, TSMC wins from greater global demand for higher value chips.
 The production of chips relies on key materials like silicon wafers; we hold the industry leader, Shin-Etsu.
 Huge data centres are being built as part of the AI revolution; we have exposure to that construction through Ferguson (a key supplier to builders).
 Companies like United Rentals, which supply the heavy equipment needed for large-scale construction projects, have already performed very strongly over the last few years.
 Data centre cooling is a huge issue and a source of growing demand for Hitachi (they have just announced a strategic partnership with Open AI).
 We also invest in data centre operators like Amazon and Alphabet.
 The performance of these less-obvious “AI” names can be very strong; for example, Hitachi and United Rentals are up around fourfoldor more in the last five years.

 Powering AI is incredibly energy-intensive and may increase global energy demand significantly.
-Meeting this demand, especially with clean energy, is an opportunity for leaders in wind turbine manufacturing like GE Vernova, another strong performer in our portfolios, but also for companies involved in power grid modernisation and decarbonisation.
+Meeting this demand, especially with clean energy, is an opportunity for leaders in turbine manufacturing like GE Vernova, another strong performer in our portfolios, but also for companies involved in power grid modernisation and decarbonisation.
 The diagram below illustrates the opportunities we have found related to power and also related to AI growth given the increase in power demand it creates.

 Investing in the Future: Power, Grid, and Decarbonisation